🔗Step 1: Download Set-OutlookSignatures

 No sample signature is as beautiful as your own.
 So let's let Set-OutlookSignatures work with your own templates!

-- To get started, simply copy the '.\sample templates' folder and customize the templates it contains.
+- To get started, simply copy the '.\sample templates' folder and customize the templates and the INI file it contains.

 - Run Set-OutlookSignatures again and specify where to find the new templates: